kaplanrehab/zotero-sync-pg/README.md

 Run `npm start` after changes to your Zotero library.
 First sync might take very long depending on the size of your library.

-When sync is done, you can select from `public.items`, which is a view over the synced data.
+When sync is done, you can select from `public.items` and `public.items_bundled_autotags`, which are views over the synced data.

+For a full reset, run `npm run reset`.